Weak solutions of Moffatt's magnetic relaxation equations: Introduction

-{ The rest of the paper unfolds as follows.} In the next section, we focus on the proof of Theorem \ref{Th1}.
-Section \ref{S3} is devoted to the proof of Theorem \ref{Th2} and Corollary \ref{C0}.
-For the reader's convenience, results concerning Besov spaces, Littlewood–Paley decomposition on $\T^d$ are recalled in Appendix \ref{A}.
-Finally, in Appendix \ref{B} we prove Lemma \ref{Lemma3.1}.
+{ The rest of the paper unfolds as follows.} In the next section, we focus on the proof of Proposition \ref{Th1}, which is fundamental to the proof of Theorem \ref{Th2}.
+Section \ref{S3} is devoted to the proof of existence in Theorem \ref{Th2-1} and \ref{Th2}, via an unified approach.
+In Section \ref{S4}, we prove the uniqueness part which will be divided into the cases $\gamma\in\N$ and $\gamma\notin\N.$ The proof of Corollary \ref{C0} is placed last.
+For the reader's convenience, results concerning Besov spaces and Littlewood–Paley decomposition on $\T^d$ are recalled in Appendix \ref{A}.